-When Jack and Rose are spitting over the side before dinner they are on the port side of the ship and the sun is setting almost directly in front of them.
+When Jack and Rose are spitting over the deck before dinner, they are on the port side of the ship, and the sun is setting almost directly in front of them.
 The ship would have to be going northwest for this to happen instead of the southwest course it should be on.

-In the scene with Jack and Rose having sex in the car, the pass-through window between the seats through which Rose pulls Jack is open when he goes through it, and then in the next shot is closed without ever seeing him close it.
+In the scene with Jack and Rose having sex in the Renault, the pass-through window between the seats through which Rose pulls Jack is open when he slips through it, and then in the next shot is closed without ever seeing him close it.

-After the "Let's stretch her legs" scene, we can see Chief
+After the Titanic sets off to the open sea, we can see Chief

 Engineer Bell increasing steam pressure by turning the regulator counterclockwise.
 Later, during the collision with the iceberg, we can see some worker decreasing pressure by starting to turn the regulator clockwise, yet in next shot, he is turning the regulator counterclockwise, still decreasing the pressure.
 Several shots later, after change to reverse, Bell is increasing pressure by turning the regulator clockwise.